Monstera are a truly iconic plant.

 Over to You

-Or have I missed your favourite?
+Or have I missed your favorite?
 The houseplant market trends change so quickly, there’s always new stuff coming through.

 Let me know in the comments.